John Campbell (YouTuber): Death count

-A popular misconception throughout the pandemic has been that deaths have been over-reported.
-In January 2022, Campbell posted a video in which he cited figures from the British Office of National Statistics (ONS) and suggested that they showed deaths from COVID-19 were "much lower than mainstream media seems to have been intimating".
+A popular misconception throughout the pandemic has been that COVID-19 misinformation deaths have been dramatically over-reported.
+In January 2022, Campbell posted a video in which he cited figures from the British Office for National Statistics (ONS) and suggested that they showed deaths from COVID-19 were "much lower than mainstream media seems to have been intimating".
 He concentrated on a figure of 17,371 death certificates showing only COVID-19 as the cause of death.
 Within a few days, the video had been viewed over 1.5 million times.
-It was shared by Conservative Party politician David Davis, who called it "excellent" and said that it was "disentangling the statistics", while American comedian Jimmy Dore used it to claim that COVID-19 deaths had been over-reported and that the figures proved that the public had been victims of a "scaremongering campaign".
+It was shared by Conservative Party politician David Davis, who called it "excellent" and said that it was "disentangling the statistics".
 The ONS responded by debunking the claims as spurious and wrong.
 An ONS spokesman said suggesting that the 17,000 figure "represents the real extent of deaths from the virus is both factually incorrect and highly misleading".
 The official figure for COVID-19-related deaths in the UK for the period was over 175,000 at the time; in 140,000 of those cases, the underlying cause of death was listed as COVID-19.

+In October 2023, the BBC Radio 4 programme More or Less debunked a video that Campbell had made in September 2023 in which he wrongly claimed that excess deaths were higher among those who had had a COVID-19 vaccine than those who had not; the figures he used in fact showed the opposite.
+Campbell took down his video after being contacted by the programme, telling them that he was not a statistician.

 Monkeypox parallels

-In July 2022, Campbell posted a video in which he promoted the misleading idea that "parallels" could be drawn between the SARS-CoV-2 virus which causes COVID-19 and the 2022 monkeypox outbreak because "both pathogens were being studied in laboratories" prior to an outbreak.
-The misinformation was embraced by American comedian Jimmy Dore and achieved wide circulation on social media, marking the third time Dore had used a Campbell video to spread COVID-19 misinformation.
+In July 2022, Campbell posted a video in which he promoted the misleading idea that "parallels" could be drawn between the 2022 monkeypox outbreak and SARS-CoV-2 virus, because the pathogens were being studied in laboratories prior to an outbreak occurring.
+The misinformation was embraced and amplified by Jimmy Dore and his comedy co-host Kurt Metzger, achieving wide currency on social media.

 Personal life

-Campbell continues to reside in his hometown of Carlisle.
+Campbell lives in Carlisle.
 He has two children.
+He is a devout Christian and in December 2024 shared his faith and belief in Creationism in an interview with Russell Brand.